utat-ss/HERON-documentation/our-protocols/ground-to-satellite.rst

       - block type
       - automatic (1 for auto)
       - 3 bytes (if auto)
-    * - Get Automatic Data Collection Enable
+    * - Get Automatic Data Collection Settings
       - No
       - 0x21
-      - block type
       - N/A
-      - 0 (disable) or 1 (enable)
+      - N/A
+      - 27 bytes - 9 bytes for each in order of {OBC, EPS, PAY} - {enabled (1 byte, 0 is disabled or 1 is enabled), period (in s), timer count (in s)}
     * - Set Automatic Data Collection Enable
       - Yes
       - 0x22
       - block type
       - 0 (disable) or 1 (enable)
       - N/A
-    * - Get Automatic Data Collection Period
-      - No
-      - 0x23
-      - block type
-      - N/A
-      - period (in seconds)
     * - Set Automatic Data Collection Period
       - Yes
-      - 0x24
+      - 0x23
       - block type
       - period (in seconds)
       - N/A
-    * - Get Automatic Data Collection Timers
-      - No
-      - 0x25
-      - N/A
-      - N/A
-      - N/A
     * - Resync Automatic Data Collection Timers
       - Yes
-      - 0x26
+      - 0x24
       - N/A
       - N/A
       - N/A
-    * - Get Current Block Number
+    * - Get Current Block Numbers
       - No
       - 0x30
-      - block type
       - N/A
+      - N/A
-      - 4 bytes
+      - 24 bytes - 4 bytes for each in order of block type numbers 1 to 6
     * - Set Current Block Number
       - Yes
       - 0x31
       - block type
       - block number
       - N/A
-    * - Get Memory Section Start Address
+    * - Get Memory Section Addresses
       - Yes
       - 0x32
-      - block type
       - N/A
       - N/A
+      - 48 bytes - 8 bytes for each of 6 sections - {start address (4 bytes), end address (4 bytes)}
     * - Set Memory Section Start Address
       - Yes
       - 0x33
       - block type
       - start address
       - N/A
-    * - Get Memory Section End Address
+    * - Set Memory Section End Address
       - Yes
       - 0x34
       - block type
-      - N/A
-      - N/A
-    * - Set Memory Section End Address
-      - Yes
-      - 0x35
-      - block type
       - end address
       - N/A
     * - Erase Memory Physical Sector
       - Yes
-      - 0x36
+      - 0x35
       - Address (in bytes)
       - 1 if auto scheduled, 0 otherwise
       - N/A
     * - Erase Memory Physical Block
       - Yes
-      - 0x37
+      - 0x36
       - address (in bytes)
       - N/A
       - N/A
     * - Erase All Memory
       - Yes
-      - 0x38
+      - 0x37
       - N/A
       - N/A
       - N/A